 Your organization might have some planned or ad-hoc periods of time during which your system undergoes maintenance activities that can cause service disruption.
 During such periods, you don’t want to receive notifications that your services are down.
 Additionally, such periods shouldn’t be taken into account when monitoring the availability of your system.
 To avoid such situations, you can exclude these periods by defining maintenance windows.

-In addition to maintenance window support, we also added support for PagerDuty and Webhooks as new notification channels.
+In addition to maintenance window support, we also added support for PagerDuty and Webhooks as new notification channels in YugabyteDB 2.12.